 The California winner will receive $200 and will compete in the National Poetry Out Loud Recitation Competition in Washington, D.C with all expenses paid.
 The national winner is awarded a $20,000 scholarship.
 This competition is sponsored by the Fresno Arts Council, the California Arts Council, and the National Endowment for the Arts.

 Poetry Out Loud is an excellent way to learn great poetry.
 The program aims to teach students poetry via memorization and performance.
 It has vastly improved over the years as there are dynamic variations you could incorporate with this oral art form.
 The slam poetry movement and immense popularity of hip-hop music greatly affects how the youth perceives this form of art.

 For more information or to sign up, please call the Fresno Arts Council at (559) 237-9734.
-For more information about Poetry Out Loud, click here for their website.
+For more information about Poetry Out Loud, click here.

 2012 Poetry Out Loud California Competition